This is a sponsored conversation written by me on behalf of Fred Meyer. The opinions and text are all mine.

 I took some time Friday morning, their first day open, to pop in and check out the new store, I have to say it is really a beautiful new store.
 I wandered around for a couple hours checking everything out and I was quite surprised at all the new things they managed to squeeze in the new store.

-Like a Murray’s Cheese Shop, I’ve written about Murray’s Cheese Shop before and I am so pleased to have one in Palmer.
+Like a Murray’s Cheese Shop, I am so pleased to have one in Palmer.

 I have suddenly found a deep and abiding love for cheese, and the selection at Murray’s is non-stop.
 Cheese sample?
 Don’t mind if I do!
 Their seafood counter is bigger and improved, just look at that selection.
 I must confess I bought more than enough King Crab for our family, what a treat for us.